JoseMath/multiregeneration/example-pages/example-1-3/example-1-3.md

 Since this variety is a complete intersection $\{f_0,f_1,f_2\}$ is a witness system.

-The remainder of the data for a multihomogenious witness set is given by the intersection of the variety with linear spaces of codimensions $(0,1)$ and $(1,0)$.
+The remainder of the data for a multihomogeneous witness set is given by the intersection of the variety with linear spaces of codimensions $(0,1)$ and $(1,0)$.
 In general the intersection of the variety
 $f_0 = \ldots = f_{k} = 0$ with a linear space of codimension $(n_0,